 - Professional Discussion: A structured discussion between the apprentice and the independent assessor, made up of a portfolio review and 10 competency-based questions to establish an applied level of knowledge, skills and behaviour.

 Your performance in the EPA will determine the apprenticeship grade of fail, pass or distinction.

 A Level 2 Diploma in Work-based Animal Care is also available for those not eligible for an apprenticeship

 There are no formal academic entry requirements.
-However, you will need to be living and working in England in a suitable animal care environment (e.g. a boarding kennels, cattery, animal charity, doggy day care facility) within a 90 minute radius of our Huntingdon, Potters Bar or Leeds centres, earning at least the National Minimum Wage for Apprentices.
+However, you will need to be living and working in England in a suitable animal care environment (e.g. a boarding kennels, cattery, animal charity, doggy day care facility) within a 90 minute radius of our Huntingdon, North London or Leeds centres, earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 12-18 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

 If you have a level 2 (or above) qualification you are still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
 If your existing qualification is in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Work-based Animal Care.

 Apprenticeship fees are payable by the employer.
 Prior to starting the course an invoice will be issued for the total course fee.